gigalgi/gigalgi/README.md

 **A curious Robotics Scientist & Physical AI Engineer,** Driven by one mission: make functional, open and  affordable humanoid robots a reality, with a 3D printer, a laptop, and an unreasonable amount of conviction.

-As an engineer focused on robot design and robot learning, I believe the future belongs to systems where mechanical intelligence and artificial intelligence co-create real physical intelligence.
+As an engineer focused on robot learning and robot design, I believe the future belongs to systems where mechanical intelligence and artificial intelligence co-create real physical intelligence.

 Obsessed with Robotics, Physical AI, Organic Robotics, Neuroscience, Biocomputing, and Quantum Physics.
 Also pizza.
 Mostly pizza.